b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 OK, so let's reduce the problem before we solve it.

-If I had only 1 beer and 1 label then there is only one ways to do it.
+If I had only 1 beer and 1 label then there is only one way to do it.
 The label in my hand goes to the beer in front of me.

-For 2 labels and 2 beer it goes like this
+For 2 labels and 2 beer it goes like this:

 <pre>
 a b